Colorectal Cancer: Treatment Choices

 Several types of treatment can be used for colorectal cancer.
 Different combinations of treatment may be used, depending on the stage of the cancer and other factors.
 Each treatment has its own goals.
 Here is an overview of each type of treatment:

-Ablation and embolization.
 These methods can be used to treat tumors that have spread to other parts of the body, such as the liver or lungs.
 Ablation is the use of heat, cold, or other methods to destroy tumors rather than removing them.
-For embolization, a substance is injected into a blood vessel to try to cut off a tumor's blood supply.
+For embolization, a substance is injected into a blood vessel to try to cut off a tumor's blood supply or to deliver chemotherapy or radiation directly to the tumor.

 Clinical trials for new treatments

 Researchers are always looking for new ways to treat cancer.
 These new methods are tested in clinical trials.
-Talk with your doctor to find out if there are any clinical trials you should consider.
+Talk with your healthcare provider to find out if there are any clinical trials you should consider.